The key to the future is trust

 Just a few years ago, I would have said that you need a high level of individual freedom and liberalism, or that you need to cultivate individual creativity.
 Now I’m not so sure.
 You can no longer say those things are preconditions for innovation: the ability to design or develop something yourself.
-“Twenty-first century skills” like creativity and critical thinking are, fundamentally speaking, imparted not by an educational system focused on individuals, but almost always by initiatives based in new social groupings.
-So it’s collaborative systems, collective development, that contribute to innovations, rather than the actions of individuals.
+“Twenty-first century skills” like creativity and critical thinking are, fundamentally speaking, almost always imparted by initiatives based in new social groupings.
+So it’s collaborative systems and collective development, that contribute to innovations, rather than the actions of individuals.
 In other words, the creative intelligence of a heterogeneous team is greater than that of its individual members.

-In a recent interview, you said that crises like the pandemic now have a fairly short-term impact in terms of change, and that people will return relatively quickly to their old patterns of behavior.
+You once said that after a crises like a pandemic people return quickly to their old patterns of behavior.

 Yes, indeed.
 Our habits are extremely stable, as anyone who attempts to make changes will have discovered.
 Every New Year, we say we’ll do more exercise this year.
 But how long do we keep it up?
 Or people who try to change their diet; most of them won’t stick with it.
-In both cases, we tend to fall back into our old ways of doing things, because those are very strong habits that we’re very accustomed to.
-On the other hand, during this pandemic we’ve seen a drive towards working from home.
-I think that in the future, we’ll apply a new criterion of efficiency: Do we need to take this business trip?
-Do we need to be there ourselves?
-Or would it be enough to link in digitally for a 45-minute discussion?
-It’s possible we could see new habits forming.
-But there’s also a strong desire to return to familiar patterns of behavior.
-To go to the restaurants we always used to go to, to meet in the clubs where we always used to meet.
+In both cases, we tend to fall back into our old ways of doing things, because those are very strong habits.
+There’s a strong desire to return to familiar patterns of behavior.

 Those fears are greater in Germany than in many other countries.
 People here say that if we don’t know what consequences innovations will have, we should just leave things as they are.
 There are other cultures, like Brazil, the UK, or Vietnam, that think differently.
 The dominant attitude there is that if we don’t know what the consequences will be, well, we can at least try it out first.